Bonaventure

 - What is the best place to start reading Bonaventure?

-- A good starting point for reading Bonaventure is 'The Soul's Journey into God,' which encapsulates his mystical theology and provides insight into his spiritual vision.
-This work is accessible and offers a comprehensive introduction to his thought.
+- A good starting point for reading Bonaventure is 'The Soul's Journey into God,' which encapsulates his mystical theology and provides insight into his understanding of the soul's ascent to God.
+This work is accessible and offers a comprehensive view of his spiritual and theological vision.